WhiteflagProtocol/whiteflag-standard/WhiteflagSpecification.md

 created, e.g. for moving objects (by updating the coordinates of a Protective Sign), or requesting assistance for an object under attack (by sending an Emergency Signal referring to a Status Signal referring to a Danger Sign).
-Message sequencing is described in detail in Message Sequences.
+Message sequencing is described in detail in 5.4.2.
+Message Sequences.

 #### 2.4.2.2 Management Messages

-A number of Management Messages are defined to provide additional means to verify the validity of the blockchain address and related account, to support cryptographic functions and to test connectivity and functionality.
+A number of management messages are defined to provide additional means to verify the validity of the blockchain address and related account, to support cryptographic functions and to test connectivity and functionality.